-What Mr Yiannopoulos wishes to express under this shield are views, points and phrases that if used by heterosexual white man would lead to accusations of bigotry against homosexuals and racism.
+What Yiannopoulos wishes to express under this shield are views, points, and phrases that if used by a heterosexual white man would lead to accusations of bigotry against homosexuals and racism.

 After all, so goes the reasoning, if a gay man expresses this sentiment it is morally acceptable.

-Mr Yiannopoulos has gone Promethean, and stolen the left’s rhetorical fire to burn down their encampments.
+Yiannopoulos has gone Promethean and stolen the left’s rhetorical fire to burn down their encampments.

-To understand Mr Yiannopoulos and the leftist Nietzschean thought he wishes to counter there are two aspects to Nietzsche’s thought one must appreciate:
+To understand Yiannopoulos and the leftist Nietzschean thought he wishes to counter there are two aspects of Nietzsche’s thought one must appreciate:

 - Nietzsche’s works contain ideas about the nature of knowledge that suggest a subjective approach to what we can know about the world.

-In Nietzsche’s own time he saw a hollowed out Christianity in Europe, which was followed due to social convention and the conviction that Christian beliefs were beneficial for a smoothly running society.
+Nietzsche saw a hollowed out Christianity in Europe in his own.
+It was continent that followed Christianity due to social convention and the conviction that Christian beliefs were beneficial for a smoothly running society.
 He saw a time to come — the time that is our time — where the carapace of church-going would fall away.

-And this is what has happened in the West, and possibly the entire world.
-Formal religion is in decline, and people mostly worship the institutions that maintain the only Christian ethic that has not been discredited, the command to the tell the truth as embodied in the scientific establishment.
+And this is what has happened in the West – possibly the entire world.
+Formal religion is in decline, and people mostly worship the institutions that maintain the only Christian ethic that has not been discredited: the command to the tell the truth as embodied in the scientific establishment.